Constructive Dismissal for Employers

 If an employee resigned for more than one reason, rather than focusing on which one was the ‘main’ reason, they would need to show that at least one of the reasons related to a fundamental breach.
 In other words, rather than being the effective reason or the major cause of the employee’s departure, a fundamental breach by the employer must be a factor.

 The employee is not obliged to provide the employer with the reason for their resignation at the time they resign.
-Similarly, there is no obligation for an employee to raise a grievance about the employer’s conduct before resigning, but this give rise to an argument that compensation should be reduced because the employee failed to comply with the requirements of the ACAS Code to raise the objectionable conduct in advance of resignation that is being relied on as having amounted to a fundamental breach.
+Similarly, there is no obligation for an employee to raise a grievance about the employer’s conduct before resigning, but this gives rise to an argument that compensation should be reduced because the employee failed to comply with the requirements of the ACAS Code to raise the objectionable conduct in advance of resignation that is being relied on as having amounted to a fundamental breach.

 Ordinarily, employees are required to give and work the correct notice when resigning from their job.